ParaliyzedEvo/EvosOverlay/README.md

 [![Website](https://img.shields.io/badge/-Website-6a0dad?style=flat&logo=osu&logoColor=FFFFFF&labelColor=ff1493&color=6a0dad)](https://paraliyzed.net/)
 [![Donate](https://img.shields.io/badge/-Donate-FFDE21?style=flat&logo=paypal&logoColor=%23FFFFFF&labelColor=%2300c244&color=%2300c244)](https://paypal.me/Paraliyzedevo)

-Basically this repo is a fork (and maintained version) of the original [SonataOverlay](https://web.archive.org/web/20250325212754/https://github.com/HosizoraN/SonataOverlay) made by [HosizoraN](https://web.archive.org/web/20250325212754/https://github.com/HosizoraN) (using archive.org links due to them deleting the accounts).
+Basically this repo is a fork (and maintained version) of the original Sonata Framework (the original overlay).
 Only reason I have this is me having this overlay for a few years and using it (via [tosu](https://github.com/tosuapp/tosu)) for videos and streams and problems arose with it and I fixed them.
 This code has my patches and extras included with this, but if you want to revert them, you can go look in the [source code](https://github.com/ParaliyzedEvo/SonotaOverlay/tree/source) and edit the overlay yourself.

 Report issues or feature ideas [here](https://github.com/ParaliyzedEvo/SonataOverlay/issues)